 - Only issue notifications for cases that meet your state’s Silver Alert criteria.
-The power and effectiveness of your emergency notifications lies in their relevance and appropriate use.
-By only issuing alerts to assist with validated missing senior cases, your citizens will be most likely to take note and take action to help with search efforts.
+The power and effectiveness of your emergency notifications lie in their relevance and appropriate use.
+By only issuing alerts to assist with validated missing senior cases, your residents will be most likely to take note and take action to help with search efforts.

 - Issue the Silver Alert within the first 72 hours of the senior’s disappearance.
 Timely notifications increase the probability of returning the senior home before he or she suffers a wandering-related injury or illness.

 - Geo-target communications.
 A wandering senior is likely only going to be capable of traveling within a limited radius of the location of their disappearance unless the resident is traveling by vehicle.
-To ensure your Silver Alert reaches citizens in the search radius, use the geo-fencing capabilities of your mass notification system.
+To ensure your Silver Alert reaches residents in the search radius, use the geofencing capabilities of your mass notification system.

 - Utilize a mass notification solution with multilingual translation capabilities.
 If a senior goes missing in your community, you will need the eyes of every possible member of your community.
 The Center for Immigration Studies (CIS) estimates that one in five U.S. residents speaks a foreign language at home.
 You cannot risk the chance that the one person who has seen your missing resident cannot interpret for Silver Alert notification.
 Be sure your mass notification solution offers multilingual translation functionality.

 - Include a description of the missing resident and a current photo.
-Telling citizens only that your public safety office is issuing a Silver Alert is not enough.
-Provide a detailed description of the missing resident including age, gender, physical characteristics, a description of the vehicle and license plate number if applicable, and the individual’s last known whereabouts.
-To enable citizens to be most effective in their search efforts, include a current photo of the resident in your Silver Alert email and text message notification.
+Telling residents only that your public safety office is issuing a Silver Alert is not enough.
+Provide a detailed description of the missing resident, including age, gender, physical characteristics, a description of the vehicle and license plate number if applicable, and the individual’s last known whereabouts.
+To enable residents to be most effective in their search efforts, include a current photo of the resident in your Silver Alert email and text message notification.